And greetings once again, ladies and gentlemen, great to have you here.

 It's only redistributionist.

-By the way, Time magazine headline.
+By the way, Time magazine headline, Snoodley, listen to this.

-Man, when I'm present, I am present.
+Man, when I'm prescient, I am prescient.

-Time magazine headline, Fiscal Cliff, why Congress might have to mess with the 401k.
+I did not know this, six hours ago, Time Magazine headline, Fiscal Cliff, Why Congress Might Have to Mess with the 401k.

-Now I want to take you back.
+Now, I want to take you back.

 It was October 28th of 2008.

-It was before the 2008 election.
+It was before the 2008 election on this program.

-Teresa Gillarducci, who first suggested the idea going after 401ks to Congress.
+It was an economist from the new screw, Teresa Gillarducci, who first suggested the idea going after 401ks to Congress.

-George Miller, who used to head the House Committee that deals with 401ks, said we have to eliminate the 401k tax subsidy back in 2008.
+George Miller, who used to head the House committee that deals with 401ks, said we have to eliminate the 401k tax subsidy back in 2008.

 George Miller, I'm reading from the transcript of this program on October 28, 2008.